Who will attend camp?

 How many campers will participate in each week of camp?

-To maintain safe social distancing and other health and safety protocols, enrollment for camp will not exceed 20 children per week.
+Enrollment for camp will not exceed 20 children per week.

 Can I observe my camper during camp?

 The Museum will be open to the public Tuesday-Friday from 9:30am-4:30pm.
 Only campers and designated staff will be allowed in the Indoor Classroom to observe camp activities.

 Will the Museum be open to the public during camp?

 Yes, the Museum will be open to the public during camp hours.
 Campers and staff will be the only ones in the Indoor Classroom together; however, campers will be in close proximity with the public during our indoor and outdoor free play.

 What cleaning protocols will be in place?